 The Thought-Monster is a short story written by Amelia Reynolds Long.
-It was published in Weird Tales.
+It was published in the March 1930 issue of Weird Tales.

 A small town experiences a rash of mysterious deaths.
 Victims turn up dead with looks of horror on their faces.
 The culprit is dubbed "the terror" by the locals.
 A visiting policeman from New York City, Detective James Gibson, thinks it's just an escaped lunatic, and leads an Angry Mob to catch him.
 He turns up later, having been transformed into a gibbering idiot.